rugbyprof/5143-Operating-Systems/Lectures/Projects/CpuSim.md

 ```

 In this expanded example, we have added arithmetic operations (multiplication, division, modulus), bitwise operations (AND, OR, XOR, NOT), input/output instructions, and control flow instructions (CALL, RET) for subroutine execution.
 These additional instruction types provide a broader range of functionality within the simulated machine language.

-Feel free to modify and expand upon this example as per your teaching requirements and the specific topics you want to cover in your course.